bukalapak/neuro/README.md

 # Neuro

-The next generation of <a href="https://github.com/bukalapak/url-router">URL Router</a> with cleaner code and improved performance up to 3000% faster that previous version, support modularization, easier to use, and many other benefits!
+The next generation of <a href="https://github.com/bukalapak/url-router">URL Router</a> with cleaner code and improved performance up to 3000% faster than previous version, support modularization, easier to use, and many other benefits!

 ## Biological Anatomy